groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/info-result/_index.md

     print(f"  - Visible: {first_page.visible}")
 ```

+**What's happening here?** You're asking the API to analyze your document and return its basic characteristics.
+This information alone can help you decide whether to render the document as images (for precise layouts) or HTML (for searchable text).

+**Pro tip:** Always check the page visibility property - some documents have hidden pages that you might not want to include in your rendered output.

-### Step 2: Extracting Text Content from Pages
+### Step 2: Extracting Text Content (The Game-Changer)

-InfoResult can include text content from document pages when requested:
+Here's where things get interesting.
+You can actually extract the text content from documents without fully rendering them:

 ```python
 # Tutorial Code Example: Extracting text content